odamonique/rock-paper-scissors/README.md

 Step 4: Write the logic to play a single round

-Step 5: Write the logic to play the entire game (5rounds)
+Step 5: Write the logic to play the entire game (5 rounds)